jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Modern Patriots

 When I worked at the insurance call-center, my customers often had a paper invoice or report.
-When I told them I needed to see it, they'd usually ask themselves where they could get a scanner or a fax machine.
+When I told them I needed to see it, they'd usually ask themselves where they could get a scanner or fax machine.

 I'd remind them their smartphone has a great camera, so they could just snap a photo and email me.
 This always sparked a eureka moment; "that's right, I can do that, thanks, John!"